bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 The following language settings can be configured:

+Enable simulation
+   If checked then the content and the formatting language settings will be used while simulating.
+If **not** checked then the settings of the browser will be used.

 Content Language
    The content language is used to select the values of content objects.